regiiis/AirQualityMonitoringAndPrediction/micropython/README.md

 - Automatically detect your ESP32 port
 - Create the necessary directory structure on the ESP32
 - Upload the required libraries and files to the ESP32
-- Upload all necessary files (secure_storage.py, wifi.py, main.py)
+- Upload all necessary files (secure_storage.py, wifi.py, main.py, etc.)
 - Reboot the ESP32
 - Connect to esp via miniterm
    - Setup the credentials for WiFi connection and API key

 ### ```Serial Connector```
 Connect to the ESP32's serial monitor.